 Receiverhelper.app will damage your computer

-The presence of Receiver Helper on your Mac may lead to some serious system security and privacy-related issues.
-To avoid all unpleasant issues that may come as a result of having the Receiver Helper program on your Mac, navigate to the removal instructions below and get rid of this undesired and potentially harmful program your can browser the web securely again.
+The presence of Receiver Helper on your Mac may lead to some severe system security and privacy-related issues.
+To avoid all the unpleasant problems resulting from having the Receiver Helper program on your Mac, navigate to the removal instructions below.
+When you get rid of this undesired and potentially harmful program your can browser the web securely again.

 - /Library/Internet plug-ins/